mxmbadev/CedarChapelWoodworks-Statamic/content/collections/pages/home.md

     type: new_set
     enabled: true
 updated_by: e140f39d-d1d3-46f7-9110-d69a85e4c78a
-updated_at: 1731644599
+updated_at: 1732761456
 hero_title: 'Welcome to Cedar Chapel Woodworks'
-hero_background_image: homepage/hero/studiobank.jpg
+hero_background_image: homepage/hero/homepage-hero.jpg
-our_work_title: 'Our Work'
+our_work_title: 'Featured Projects'
 our_work_subtitle: 'Explore our extensive portfolio of recent projects.'
 our_work_button_text: 'View All'
 our_work_button_url: /projects